 6 Ways to Reduce Chronic Pain

-An estimated 30% of individuals in the United States report experiencing chronic pain with females reporting slightly higher levels than males (Johannes et al., 2010).
-Chronic pain impacts many areas of our lives: relationships, work, hobbies, and physical health among so many other areas.
+An estimated 30 percent of individuals in the United States report experiencing chronic pain, with females reporting slightly higher levels than males (Johannes et al., 2010).
+Chronic pain impacts many areas of our lives: relationships, work, hobbies, and physical health, among so many other areas.
 And it is through the interaction of pain and each of these areas that individuals can easily fall into a vicious pain cycle.

 What is it that starts this pain cycle?
-Well, first let's distinguish chronic pain from acute pain.
+Well, first, let's distinguish chronic pain from acute pain.
 As the name suggests, chronic pain is, well, chronic.
-It lasts longer than three months and the pain persists beyond the normal expected healing time or despite some sort of treatment.
+It lasts longer than three months, and the pain persists beyond the normal expected healing time or despite some sort of treatment.

-Usually, what goes along with this is negative thoughts, self-defeating thoughts like "I can't do anything with this pain" or "I'll never be able to do __________".
-And anyone who is having these thoughts and the myriad of unpleasant emotions (e.g. shame, guilt, sadness) that go along with it will naturally start avoiding people, places, and things that involve movement because of the fear of causing more pain.
-Over the long term, that just means more pain unfortunately.
+Usually, what goes along with this are negative, self-defeating thoughts, like "I can't do anything with this pain," or "I'll never be able to do __________."
+And anyone who is having these thoughts and the myriad of unpleasant emotions (e.g., shame, guilt, sadness) that go along with them will naturally start avoiding people, places, and things that involve movement because of the fear of causing more pain.
+Over the long term, that just means more pain, unfortunately.

 1. Create SMART goals for yourself.

 What makes a goal SMART?
 Make it specific, measurable, achievable, relevant, and time-bound.
 Don't just tell yourself you want to exercise more.
 When do you want to exercise?
 How many times per week?
 Where are you going to do it?
 For how long?
 With whom?

 Ask yourself these types of questions to help you think through the steps you need to take.
 It's hard to move past your chronic pain if you don't know where you're headed, so make a SMART goal for yourself.